meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 4. [Braindecode](https://github.com/braindecode/braindecode)

-The MNE-BIDS repository is not a package in the classical sense.
+The MNE-BIDS pipeline repository is not a package in the classical sense.
 We recommend using the latest version from GitHub.
-Please consider the installation instructions: https://mne.tools/mne-bids-pipeline/getting_started/install.html
+Please consider the [installation instructions](https://mne.tools/mne-bids-pipeline/getting_started/install.html).